shrimpytacos/term-project/README.md

 ## Grading

 - Proposal (5%). submitted via your `term-project` repository by **March 15, 2023 at 14:45**
-- Project (95%), link to your own personal, public repository or webpage submitted via Moodle by **April 14** at end of day. consider the following baseline criteria:
+- Project (95%), **your own personal, public repository or webpage** to be submitted as a link via Moodle by **April 14** at end of day. consider the following baseline criteria:
+  - [ ] Your work should have a git version history that highlights its progress (enhancements, bug fixes, etc.).
-  - Your code should run without error.
+  - [ ] Your code should run without error.
-  - It should produce the intended output.
+  - [ ] It should produce the intended output.
+  - [ ] Your code should reflect what was taught to you in this course.
-  - There should be documentation that explains its logic.
+  - [ ] There should be documentation that explains its logic.
-  - The documentation should be properly formatted.
+  - [ ] The documentation should be properly formatted.
-  - Your code should reflect what was taught to you in this course.
-  - Your written work should be of publishable quality.
+  - [ ] Your written work should be of publishable quality.